json-schema-org/website/CONTRIBUTING.md

 ### Markdown Style Guide

-User contributing to doc and other blog pls. have a look at our [custom markdown style guide](https://json-schema.org/md-style-guide).
+User contributing to doc and or other types of written content like blogs or case studies can have a look at our [custom markdown style guide](https://json-schema.org/md-style-guide).
 This style guide has information of custom markdown tags used by us.

 ## Triage